stylesuxx/generator-es6-graphql/README.md

 If you chose to enable authentication and selected at least one OAuth strategy, do not forget to add your API credentials for the chosen services to *src/passportConfig.js*.

 #### Local Authentication
-If you chose to enable a database and local authentication, you will get a basic *User* model and some routes for free.
+If you chose to enable a database and local authentication, you will get a basic *User* model and routes for authentication.

 ##### User model
 The *User* model is very basic and only has the following fields: